NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Use Social Media Reporting to Your Agency (and Client’s) Advantage

-From conversion rates that increase sales to engagement, here are 12 Key Metrics to Track the ROI of Social Media Marketing.
+From conversion rates that increase online sales to engagement, here are 12 Key Metrics to Track the ROI of Social Media Marketing.
 With a dedicated social media dashboard, automate your client’s reporting process and automatically track each of these critical social media KPIs from one unified dashboard:

 social media reporting tools